A SURVEY OF OPTIONS AND STRATEGIES

 USB POWER METERS

 One of the most useful devices for power management is the in-line USB power monitor.
 This device can display instantaneous voltage, current, and power throughput, as well as accumulated or drained milliAmp-hours, etc. Some also allow time, voltage, and current limits to be set.
 This device is very useful for charging situations where either the charger or the storage device (such as power bank) does not have a detailed status display.
+USB power meters are available with either USB type-A or USB type-C connectors.

 The displayed readings will reflect some discrepancies from losses due to the power monitor’s own processing and display and illumination, however the readings should be sufficiently accurate for our intended purposes.